-Generally speaking, lead arsenate may be used on winter varieties in the petal-fall and first cover applications and zinc or calcium arsenate in the calyx, first and second cover applications without resulting in residues beyond present tolerances.
+Generally speaking, lead arsenate may be used on winter varieties in the petal-fall and first cover applications and calcium arsenate in the second cover application without resulting in residues beyond the 1934 tolerances.
 There may be occasional exceptions to this, but available analyses indicate this to be the case.

-The only materials which have proved effective for the remainder of the season without excess residue are the nicotine compounds.
-Oilnicotine sulphate has been in the spraying calendar several years.
-It is effective, but the necessity for and cost of applications of oil (3 quarts) and nicotine sulphate (3/4 pint) at 8-day intervals has kept many people from using it.
+The only effective material that can be recommended for the remainder of the season without causing excessive residue is summer oil emulsion and nicotine sulphate.
+The first application of oil-nicotine should be 8 days after spraying with calcium arsenate in the second cover application, consequently no sulphur-containing sprays of any kind should be used with the calcium arsenate or at any later period when this schedule is followed.
+The oil-nicotine applications should be repeated at 8 day intervals as long as necessary.